Xunnamius/next-utils/packages/babel-preset-next-babel/README.md

 # @xunnamius/babel-preset-next-babel

 This is a custom port of Next.js's [`next/babel`][1] package with support for the latest features of Babel and TypeScript.
-Specifically, this package fixes the lack of support for `satisfies` (see [vercel/next.js#43799][2]).
+Specifically, this package is an attempt to fix the lack of support for `satisfies` (see [vercel/next.js#43799][2]).

-Thanks to [@valentinpalkovic from Storybook][3] for getting us over the finish line by revealing which files needed to be pulled out of Next.js's internals and modified.
+Thanks to [@valentinpalkovic from Storybook][3] for getting pointing me in the right direction on where the problems are.

 Best case scenario: Vercel has not completely abandoned Babel in favor of SWC (Babel is still much more popular as of 2023!) and `next/babel` will be updated